 Yummy lunch box with roasted chicken

 • Nangua Homestay (km 63) – We spent the night at this guest house in downtown Chishang.
-Nothing fancy.
+It was very basic but it had a great central location and had everything we needed for a night’s rest.

 Total distanceTotal moving timeTotal elevation